Our two-coat system of Dura-seal Ceramic G4 Premium Paint Protection forms a tough, resistant layer over your paintwork and trims of your car.

 If you've purchased a brand new vehicle and you're interested in Dura-seal Ceramic G4 Premium Paint Protection (with assessment of the paint) we can apply it directly to your car.
 Please call us on 03 379-1390

 In order to apply Dura-seal Ceramic G4 Premium we need to ensure that the paintwork is sufficiently smooth and free of scratching to get the best possible results out of the product.
 As such, in order to apply the Paint Protection we must either carry out a Full Detail or Exterior Detail to your vehicle prior applying the Paint Protection.

 If your vehicle is used, it will need either the Full Detail or Exterior Detail prior to applying the product.

 A Dura-seal care kit is also included as pictured below:

-Before we apply Paint Protection we correct your paint with our Paint Correction process - we don't want to apply Paint Protection to scratched, roughed-up paint.
-Click here to find out more about Paint Correction.
+Before we apply two coats of Paint Protection to a used vehicle we generally have to correct your paint with our Paint Correction process.
+Paint Correction gets your paint in the best possible condition - we don't want to apply Ceramic Paint Protection to scratched, roughed-up paint.

-After Paint Protection has been applied the paint exhibits hydrophobic (water repelling) behaviour.
+After Ceramic Paint Protection has been applied the paint exhibits hydrophobic (water repelling) behaviour.
 Because the surface is hydrophobic the water does not want to adhere to the surface, so what it does is adhere to itself resulting in the droplet raising off the surface and a lower percentage of the droplet makes contact with the surface.
 Beacause less of it is making contact with the surface, it has less adhesion - therefore if it was sprayed with water what should happen is that the water will want to disperse from the surface.
 Add some gravity (most vehicle panels aren't flat) and you'll get the result of water "removing itself" from the paintwork.
-Even better than that, if there is some loose material on the surface it should help carry that away too.
-See the below video for an example of how water responds to a vehicle that we've applied Paint Protection to.
+Even better than that, if there is loose material or grime on the surface it should help carry that away too.